Bing tracking

 Dennis Meyer ’78 Dennis Meyer ’78 is an accomplished marketing professional and strategist whose disciplined approach to marketing and business development has transformed organization across industries.
 Meyer most recently served as the first-ever chief marketing and business development officer at the national trial law firm of Robins Kaplan LLP.
 Prior to that, Meyer served in executive marketing leadership roles in multiple industries including architecture, building engineering, and publishing.
 Whether overseeing global business development teams or successfully revamping the marketing structure of Fortune 500 companies, Meyer has become known for his ability to develop and execute successful marketing programs focused on market segmentation and stakeholder cross-selling.
 He was elected to the Augsburg Board of Regents in 2013, and now serves as board chair.

-Nancy (Mackey) Mueller ’85 Nancy (Mackey) Mueller ’85 teaches physics and chemistry at Mayo High School in Rochester, MN.
-She has taught in the Rochester public school system for 18 years and has served on boards and in churches in the Rochester community.
+Nancy (Mackey) Mueller ’85 Nancy (Mackey) Mueller ’85 taught physics and chemistry in the Rochester, Minnesota, public school system for nearly 20 years.
 Previously, Mueller was a structural engineer specializing in composite materials at the U.S. Navy’s Carderock Division of the Naval Surface Warfare Center in Maryland.
 Mueller earned a bachelor’s degree in physics from Augsburg and a master’s degree in aerospace engineering from the University of Maryland.
-She also again enrolled at Augsburg after moving to Rochester to complete coursework in order to obtain her teaching certificate.
+She again enrolled at Augsburg after moving to Rochester to complete coursework in order to obtain her teaching certificate.
+She is actively engaged in and provides leadership for a variety of community organizations.
 Mueller was elected to the Augsburg Board of Regents in 2018 and serves as the chair of the Advancement Committee.

 Paul C. Pribbenow, Ph.D.
 Paul C. Pribbenow, PhD, is the tenth president of Augsburg University.
 Before coming to Augsburg in 2006, Pribbenow served as president of Rockford College in Rockford, IL.
 He also has served as research fellow for the Center of Inquiry in the Liberal Arts at Wabash College (Indiana); dean for college advancement and secretary of the board of trustees at Wabash College; vice president of the School of the Art Institute of Chicago; and associate dean of the Divinity School of the University of Chicago.
 Pribbenow holds a bachelor’s degree from Luther College, and a master’s degree and doctorate in social ethics from the University of Chicago.